bartmany/symfony_ContactList/README.md

 Contact_list
 =========================================================

-Simple contact list program with groups functionality created in Symfony 2.8
+Simple contact list application with groups functionality created in Symfony 2.8

 Added bootstrap to enhance view of application.